gravitystorm/openstreetmap-carto/INSTALL.md

 * [Hanazono homepage](http://fonts.jp/hanazono/)
 * [Unifont homepage](http://unifoundry.com/)

-After the download, you have to install the font files in the usual way of your operation system.
+After the download, you have to install the font files in the usual way of your operating system.

 ### Non-latin scripts